RobinNagpal/dodao-ui/README.md

 - [ ] Understand the spacing recommendations.
 More details in [SpacingRecommendations.md](docs/SpacingRecommendations.md)
 - [ ] Making sure the UI works for various themes.
 - [ ] Understand what is server side rendering and what are server side components in Next.js [ServerSideComponents.md](docs/ServerSideComponents.md)
+- [ ] Understand how to handle errors in the UI.
+More details in [ErrorHandling.md](docs/ErrorHandling.md)

 ### Base Application
 We have a base application in the repository.
 See here on the things you can work on in the base application